kevin2107/Class-Availability-Notifier/README.md

 2. Select Term
 3. Select Campus
 4. Hit "Lookup Class"
-  -Program will refresh the page every 60 seconds.
+5. Program will refresh the page every 60 seconds.
 A whistle sound will play if the class has seats open.
 A low beep will play to let you know that it found your class but no seats are open.
 I suggest just leaving the application in the background.

 ### Setting up text messaging
 -----